BNasmith/PTForsyth/PTFWorkofChrist.md

 their moral heroism (if moral quantities were capable of being summed like that), would you then have the equivalent of the deed and death of Christ?
-No, indeed !
-If you took all the world, and made heroes of them all, and kept them heroic all their lives, instead of only in one act, still you would not get the value, the equiva- lent, of Christ's sacrifice.
+No, indeed!
+If you took all the world, and made heroes of them all, and kept them heroic all their lives, instead of only in one act, still you would not get the value, the equivalent, of Christ's sacrifice.
 It is not the sum of all heroisms.
 It would be more true to say it is the source of all heroisms, the foundation of them all.
 It is the underground something that makes